 Less Than Significant Impact.
-The project does not include new or expanded sources of energy consumption onsite.
-The project includes continued operation of an existing facility, simply converting from dairy cattle to beef cattle.
 The proposal will not result in a significant impact due to wasteful, inefficient or unnecessary consumption.
 The project must comply with California Green Building Standards as well as California Energy Code.
 Impacts are anticipated to be less than significant.